-The States Parties agreed on an Adapted CFE Treaty (A-CFE) in 1999 with the intention of bringing the treaty in line with changes to the security‑policy environment in Europe.
-However, the adapted treaty has yet to enter into force as the vast majority of CFE States Parties consider its ratification to be impossible while Russia has still to meet its voluntary commitment to completely withdraw its troops from Moldova and Georgia.
+In 1999, the States Parties agreed on an Adapted CFE Treaty with the intention of bringing the treaty in line with changes to the security policy environment in Europe.
+However, the majority of CFE States Parties considered its ratification to be impossible for as long as Russia failed to meet its voluntary commitment to completely withdraw its troops from Moldova and Georgia.

 Russia unilaterally suspended implementation of the CFE Treaty in December 2007, in response to which NATO member countries and Moldova and Georgia ceased to implement the treaty as it relates to Russia at the end of 2011.
 In 2015, Ukraine followed suit.
 Russia furthermore suspended its participation in the Joint Consultative Group of the CFE Treaty in March 2015.
 All other States Parties are continuing to implement the treaty.

 The German Government continues to regard conventional arms control in Europe as a crucial and indispensable part of any cooperative European security architecture.
 That is why the German Government is working actively to help bring about full implementation of the respective regimes, alongside comprehensive modernisation, expansion and a re-design of conventional arms control in Europe.